oakmac/professional-clojurescript-curriculum/exercises/multi-game-script.md

 - Compile a ClojureScript project to a Node.js script
 - Parse command line arguments
 - Split code using namespaces
-- Use conditionals and simple logic
+- Use conditionals and write simple logic

 ## Exercise

-Your task is to write a CLI script that can play multiple games.
+Let's use what we have learned so far to write a CLI script that can play multiple games.

+- I recommend doing the games in order starting with \#1, then \#2, etc
-Let's use what we have learned so far.
-Be sure to separate your code into different namespaces.
+- Be sure to separate your code logically using namespaces
+- Don't forget to commit or save your work often!

 #### Game 1 - Even or Odd?

 The classic game of "even or odd" played by children and adults worldwide.
 The user inputs a number and your program should print whether the number is "even" or "odd".
-I spent hours playing this game as a youth.
+I spent countless hours playing this game as a youth.

 ```sh
 $ node app.js even-or-odd 54